Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 And there's a reason that we basically force people to assimilate in the test to become a citizen here.

-I mean, you have to know all the amendments, you have to know the presidents.
+I mean, you have to know all the amendments.

-And that the reason those rules are in place is because whoever set them in place understood the value of assimilation.
+And the reason those rules are in place is because whoever set them in place understood the value of assimilation.

-Uh, you know, going back to your comment about rap, I had a I have a friend who um like grew up just like always raping, he grew up in Beaumont, Texas, and he just like he was just like a little white rapper, and that was just like his things, what he always did.
+You know, going back to your comment about rap, I have a friend who like grew up just like always rapping.

-And he got this girlfriend in college that told him, like, you shouldn't rap, like you're you're culturally appropriating, right?
+And he got this girlfriend in college that told him, like, you shouldn't rap, like you're culturally appropriating, right?

-I mean, it goes back to jazz, jazz is sort of a better example, right?
+Jazz is sort of a better example, right?

 Jazz is West African beats played on orchestral Western instruments.